Privacy Policy

 4. Sources of Personal Data

-• Directly from your organisation (e.g., when your firm provides staff contact lists for implementation, training, support or account administration in relation to our services).
+- Directly from your organisation (e.g. when your firm provides staff contact lists for implementation, training, support, or account administration in connection with our services).

 5. Purposes and Legal Bases for Processing

 We rely on different lawful bases depending on the purpose.
-We rely on legitimate interests for the purposes identified below where appropriate.
-You have the right to object to processing based on legitimate interests at any time, including an absolute right to object to direct marketing.
+Where we rely on legitimate interests, you have the right to object to that processing at any time, including an absolute right to object to direct marketing.

 A. Service delivery and contract administration

-• Purposes: scoping, delivering and improving our services; user training; support and maintenance; scheduling meetings; managing user access to our portal; incident management; project reporting; invoicing and credit control.
+- Purposes: scoping, delivering, and improving our services; user training; support and maintenance; scheduling; managing user access to our portal; incident management; project reporting; invoicing and credit control.

-• Legal basis: Article 6(1)(b) UK GDPR (performance of a contract or taking steps prior to entering into a contract) and Article 6(1)(f) (legitimate interests in delivering and improving services to corporate clients).
+- Legal basis: Article 6(1)(b) UK GDPR (performance of a contract or steps prior to entering a contract) and Article 6(1)(f) (legitimate interests in delivering and improving services to corporate clients).

 B. Service communications

-• Purposes: essential and/or critical notifications relating to projects, training logistics, security and availability notices, feature or configuration changes, and other operational updates about our services.
+- Purposes: essential and critical notifications relating to projects, training logistics, security and availability notices, feature or configuration changes, and other operational updates about our services.

-• Legal basis: Article 6(1)(b) (contract) and Article 6(1)(f) (legitimate interests in maintaining effective service delivery and customer care).
+- Legal basis: Article 6(1)(b) (contract) and Article 6(1)(f) (legitimate interests in maintaining effective service delivery and client care).

 C. Business-to-business marketing and information updates